 Attorney Cherella at the Law Offices of Christopher J. Cherella has handled drug crime cases for over 20 years.
-Having worked as a municipal prosecutor for the City of Milwaukee and a criminal defense lawyer, he brings to each case his unique insider knowledge of the criminal justice system.
-His in-depth knowledge of law enforcement techniques and the prosecution's presentation methodology allows him to anticipate potential case theories, and work to defend against these allegations.
+Having worked as a municipal prosecutor for the City of Milwaukee and a criminal defense lawyer, he brings his unique insider knowledge of the criminal justice system to each case.
+His in-depth knowledge of law enforcement techniques and the prosecution's presentation methodology allows him to anticipate potential case theories and work to defend against these allegations.

 Types of Drug Crimes in Wisconsin

-When you contact Attorney Cherella following a drug distribution or drug possession charge, he will analyze your case to understand the various legal components.
-From there, he works hard to put together a strategic defense designed specifically for you.
+When you contact Attorney Cherella following a drug distribution or possession charge, he will analyze your case to understand the various legal components.
+From there, he works hard to assemble a strategic defense explicitly designed for you.
 He has personally handled hundreds of drug trafficking cases involving the alleged transportation of drugs throughout this state and in federal court.
-He is known for delivering strategic counsel and creative defenses to a wide variety of drug-related charges.
+He is known for delivering strategic counsel and creative defenses to various drug-related charges.

 Serious drug charges we can defend include: